Louth county football team: 2010 Leinster SFC final

-Louth County board referred to Rule 6.41 Award //facts of game: The award of the game rests with the committee / council in charge acting on the referees report.

-In doing so the Louth County Board intimated that the committee/council in charge erred in leaving the matter to Meath County Board to offer a replay without seeking clarification from the referee in relation to his match report and his statement that "he made a terrible mistake".
+In its statement on the controversy, the Louth County Board spoke of the enormous sense of injustice which was being felt in the county.
+They also questioned the referee's official report saying it was contrary to Playing Rules where he indicated in his report that he blew the whistle for a penalty, but then changed his mind and awarded a goal instead.
+They intimated that the committee/council in charge erred in leaving the matter to the Meath County Board to offer a replay without seeking clarification from the referee in relation to his match report and his statement that "he made a terrible mistake".

-The debate concerning which team were official winners of the game is now over, with Meath recorded in the annals of history as the victors.
-However, numerous TV replays show that the Meath "goal" was indisputably a technical foul with regard to the Playing Rules of Gaelic football, as quoted below and as outlined in the GAA Official Guide.
-Also Paddy Keenan (St.Patricks) is the only Louth All-Star. - Part 2.

-2010 All-Ireland Qualifiers

-Louth exited the All-Ireland championship on 24 July when defeated fairly convincingly by Dublin in the last qualifier round by 2-14 to 0-13.
+Louth eventually exited the All-Ireland SFC on 24 July after losing to Dublin in the final qualifier round, on a scoreline of 2-14 to 0-13.

-Since 2010
+Post-2010

-Fitzpatrick quit as Louth senior manager in 2012 after three years in the role.
+Manager Peter Fitzpatrick resigned as Louth senior boss in 2012 after three years in the role.

 Aidan O'Rourke was appointed as Fitzpatrick's successor in October 2012.
 O'Rourke left the role in mid-2014.

-Former player Colin Kelly then managed Louth for three years.
+Former Louth forward Colin Kelly then managed Louth for three years.
 He led Louth to successive promotions in the National Football League in 2016 and 2017, though Louth did not make any championship impact during his time in charge.

 Louth appointed former minor manager Wayne Kierans as senior team manager on a two-year term in October 2018.

-Louth was relegated to Division 4 in 2020.
+Louth were relegated to Division 4 in 2020.
+Kierans' contract was not renewed.

-Louth did not renew Kierans's contract.
+Upturn in fortunes

-In November 2020, Mickey Harte was appointed manager for an expected three-year period.
-Gavin Devlin was appointed assistant.
+In a major surprise, November 2020 saw former Tyrone coach Mickey Harte appointed as Louth manager for a three-year period, with Gavin Devlin as his assistant.

-Current panel
+During the 2021 season, Harte achieved promotion to Division 3 of the National League.
+Louth went on to win Division 3 in the 2022 season.
+He brought Louth to a first Leinster final since 2010 in 2023.

+Harte resigned in September 2023 and subsequently took over as manager of the Derry senior footballers.
+County board chairman Peter Fitzpatrick unveiled former Dublin inter-county player Ger Brennan as Louth's new manager on 2 October.
+In the 2024 season, Louth reached a second consecutive Leinster SFC final for the first time since 1958 and defeated Meath in the championship for the first time since 1975.

+On 11 May 2025, Louth defeated Meath by 3–14 to 1–18 in the 2025 Leinster SFC final to win a first Leinster SFC title for 68 years.
+Ger Brennan then decided to leave his role with one year of his three-year term left.

+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.